-Of Note — This house is similar to many, with the kitchen aligned next to a stairwell.
-This is generally seen as a nightmare scenario.
-Nah, yer good.
-Most often, removing the top half of the stair-facing wall accomplishes gobs of interactivity without making the kitchen feel like one end of a warehouse.
+Of Note — This house, like so many others, has the kitchen aligned right next to a stairwell — often viewed as a nightmare scenario.
+Nah, you’re good.
+By removing the top half of the stair-facing wall we achieved gobs of easy interactivity without making the kitchen feel like one end of a giant warehouse.

 Design & Space Plan — Brian David Roberts